Zeq21/Zeq21/README.md

 - 👀 I’m interested in aprender e contribuir
 - 🌱 I’m currently learning ...
 HTM,CSS,JS

-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on
+Desenvolvimento web
 - 📫 How to reach me ...

 <!---